-- b.
-Within the area of clear sight triangles, obstructions to visibility shall not be permitted within the following ranges of height: - [1] From ground level and a plane 10 feet above curb level, as specified in Chapter 200, Zoning. - [2] Ground cover plants within the clear sight triangle area shall not exceed two feet in height. - [3] Grading within the clear sight triangle shall not obstruct the line of sight. - c.
-Exceptions may be made by the Borough Council to allow the location of the following items in the clear sight triangle as long as the sight triangle is maintained: - [1] Private signposts provided that the post does not exceed one foot square or in diameter and that the sign itself is above the minimum height limit. - [2] Shade trees provided that, as the tree matures, the lower branches will be kept pruned to the minimum height limit and the trunk will not inhibit sight distance. - [3] Existing shade trees, provided that lower branches are kept pruned to the minimum height limit and that the size, number and arrangement of trees does not impede adequate visibility.
+- (b) Within the area of clear sight triangles, obstructions to visibility shall not be permitted within the following ranges of height: - [1] From ground level and a plane 10 feet above curb level, as specified in Chapter 200, Zoning. - [2] Ground cover plants within the clear sight triangle area shall not exceed 2 feet in height. - [3] Grading within the clear sight triangle shall not obstruct the line of sight. - (c) Exceptions may be made by the Borough Council to allow the location of the following items in the clear sight triangle as long as the sight triangle is maintained: - [1] Private signposts provided that the post does not exceed 1 foot square or in diameter and that the sign itself is above the minimum height limit. - [2] Shade trees provided that, as the tree matures, the lower branches will be kept pruned to the minimum height limit and the trunk will not inhibit sight distance. - [3] Existing shade trees, provided that lower branches are kept pruned to the minimum height limit and that the size, number and arrangement of trees does not impede adequate visibility.
 The Borough Council may require the removal of one or more trees if necessary to provide adequate visibility.

-8. Sight distance.
+(8) Sight distance.

-- a.
-Proper sight distance shall be provided with respect to both horizontal and vertical alignments, measured at the driver's eye height of 31/2 feet.
-An object one foot zero inches off the finished road grade must be visible at the sight distances specified. - b.
-Sight distances (minimal) shall be as defined in Table 501 above. - c.
-Since sight distance is determined by both horizontal and vertical curvature, sight distance standards will, in all cases, usurp standards for either of these curvatures in instances where a conflict in standards might arise.
+- (a) Proper sight distance shall be provided with respect to both horizontal and vertical alignments, measured at the driver's eye height of 31⁄2 feet.
+An object 1 foot 0 inches off the finished road grade must be visible at the sight distances specified. - (b) Sight distances (minimal) shall be as defined in Table 180-35-1 above. - (c) Since sight distance is determined by both horizontal and vertical curvature, sight distance standards will, in all cases, usurp standards for either of these curvatures in instances where a conflict in standards might arise.

-9. Parallel parking.
+(9) Parallel parking.

-- a.
-The mandatory off-street parking requirements of Chapter 200, Zoning, will in all cases be enforced. - b.
-Parallel parking on collector streets will be subject to approval by the Borough Council and may require landscaped, curbed street widening up to eight feet wide. - Parallel parking on minor streets will be subject to approval by the Borough Council.
+- (a) The mandatory off-street parking requirements of Chapter 200, Zoning, will in all cases be enforced. - (b) Parallel parking on collector streets will be subject to approval by the Borough Council and may require landscaped, curbed street widening up to 8 feet wide. - (c) Parallel parking on minor streets will be subject to approval by the Borough Council.

-10. Other street standards.
+(10) Other street standards.

-a.
-Islands, median strips and channelization may be required in any area where traffic volumes warrant their use for safety and efficiency and may be permitted in any area at the discretion of the Borough Council.
-Such devices on Commonwealth roads must meet or exceed the requirements of the Pennsylvania Department of Transportation.
+(a) Islands, median strips and channelization may be required in any area where traffic volumes warrant their use for safety and efficiency and may be permitted in any area at the discretion of the Borough Council.
+Such devices on Commonwealth roads must meet or exceed the requirements of the Pennsylvania

+Department of Transportation.
 The Borough Council may require additional rights-of-way when such devices are used.